Locksmith Course Malaysia

 Locksmithing is a technical trade — and like every technical trade in Malaysia (mechanic, electrician, A/C technician, welder), genuine competence develops in three phases that compound on each other:

 • Phase 1 — Foundation training.
 A workshop or short course establishes the conceptual framework: how locks work, how immobilisers work, how the tools operate, what the failure modes look like.
-This is where MyLock's six trade-skill workshop tracks fit.
+This is where MyLock’s five trade-skill workshop tracks fit.
 You leave with a working theoretical model and the ability to operate the tools on known-good practice setups.

 • Phase 2 — Apprenticeship and practice.
 Across every Malaysian technical trade, the apprenticeship phase is where foundation training becomes real-world competence.
 For locksmiths, this means hours on real jobs, encountering the conditions that classroom training cannot fully replicate: cars with damaged ignitions, locks with ageing internal wear, customers under emotional pressure, ECUs with prior repair history.
 Apprenticeship is rarely formal in Malaysia — it commonly happens through self-employment with high job volume, working under an established locksmith, or accumulating jobs slowly over the first 1–2 years of independent practice.